 Dean of Students employees are evaluated on an annual basis.
 This evaluation normally happens at the beginning of the fall semester (and academic year) in August- September per business office instruction.
-The Dean of Students evaluates senior staff and department directors, while the Associate Dean of Students evaluates support staff.
-The Recreation and Financial Aid Directors evaluate their support staff and submit evaluations to the Associate Dean of Students.
-The Dean and Associate Dean of Students review the evaluations and initiate any action deemed necessary to address or correct deficiencies.
+The Dean of Students evaluates senior staff and department directors, while the Director of Student Services evaluates support staff.
+The Recreation Coordinator evaluates his/her support staff and submits evaluations to the Director of Student Services.
+The Dean of Students and the Director of Student Services review the evaluations and initiate any action deemed necessary to address or correct deficiencies.